arcus-azure/arcus/community/blog/2020-05-New-authorization-and-enhanced-logging-in-WebApi-v1.0.1/README.md

 ## Request tracking

-Starting from this version, the library allows to track incoming requests with the use of a new middleware component to add to pipeline.
+Starting from this version, we allow you to track incoming requests by using a new middleware component building on top of `ILogger.LogRequest` (👋 Arcus Observability).

 ```csharp
 public void Configure(IApplicationBuilder app, IWebHostEvironment env)